PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-10 05:01:27
+Last updated: 2024-04-11 08:00:07
-Random Quote: I wish you could live to see the world we make. - Arthur Harrow
+Random Quote: Someone has to protect this family from the man who protects this family. - Skyler White